moturoa/softui/README.md

 - `opensans` : the OpenSans font used by SoftUI
 - `softuiextra` : extra custom CSS/JS to make everything work nice

+## Updating bootstrap icons

+If you want to include the latest bootstrap icons (although nowadays we can also use the `bsicons` R package), follow these steps

+1. Download latest zip from https://icons.getbootstrap.com/ (click on the version, e.g. 1.11.1)
+2. Unzip and overwrite files `inst/fonts/` and `bootstrap-icons.css` (do not copy and include any other files)
+3. Rebuild the package

 ## Known issues